zenitani/OpenMHD/README.md

    the initial configuration file (model.f90).
 3. Make and run the program.
 4. The program will output the data in the "data/" directory.
 5. Analyze the data.
-Sample IDL and python scripts are provided.
+Sample Python and IDL scripts are provided.
    One can use them in the following way.

+Python 3 (matplotlib):

+    $ ipython3 --pylab
+    In [1]: %run plot.py

 IDL:

     $ idl
     IDL> .r batch

-python3/matplotlib:

-    $ ipython3 --pylab
-    In [1]: %run plot.py

 License
 ---------